 It was 1998, two short years after the Centennial Olympic Games in Atlanta, and Georgia Tech’s campus had been spiffed up to welcome the world.
 Williams remembered touring the Institute, seeing the brand-new dorms and swimming pool, and becoming enamored with the campus.
 “Georgia Tech was where I wanted to go,” he said.
 And industrial engineering was a natural fit, because he’s always been the type of person interested in solving problems and improving on solutions.

-While an undergraduate student at the Stewart School of Industrial & Systems Engineering (ISyE), he completed two co-ops for a company that manufactured cell phones.
+While an undergraduate student at the Stewart School of Industrial and Systems Engineering (ISyE), he completed two co-ops for a company that manufactured cell phones.
 Williams’ co-op experiences were enlightening, to say the least, as he became disheartened by the company’s “get it done as fast as possible” approach to solving problems, which favored employees who came up with quick solutions, regardless of whether the solutions were the right ones.

 These experiences eventually led Williams to the realization that he wanted to stay in academia.
 After graduating from Tech, he went on to the University of Michigan, Ann Arbor, for his M.S. and Ph.D. in industrial engineering.